-Proliferation of Weapons of Mass Destruction.
-On June 28, 2005, President Bush expanded the authority granted his office to address the threat posed by the proliferation of weapons of mass destruction - authority first exercised by President George H.W.
-Bush in 1990 - to freeze assets and property of those engaged in the proliferation of weapons of mass destruction.
-The 41st President had declared that the United States faced a national emergency relating to weapons proliferation (in the absence, at the time, of a reauthorized Export Administration Act), and thus took steps in 1990 to control the exports of certain goods and services, and authorized a ban on foreign aid and credit, procurement contracts, imports and exports, support in international financial institutions, and landing rights.
-The 43rd
+Proliferation of Weapons of Mass Destruction

+On June 28, 2005, President Bush expanded the authority granted his office to address the threat posed by the proliferation of weapons of mass destruction-authority first exercised by President George H.W.
+Bush in 1990-to freeze assets and property of those engaged in the proliferation of weapons of mass destruction.
+The 41st President had declared that the United States faced a national emergency relating to weapons proliferation (in the absence, at the time, of a reauthorized Export Administration Act), and thus took steps in 1990 to control the exports of certain goods and services, and authorized a ban on foreign aid and credit, procurement contracts, imports and exports, support in international financial institutions, and landing rights.57 The 43rd President's order took additional steps to block property and assets under U.S. jurisdiction of any person found, in part-

-&lt;sup>54 In instances pertaining to other countries (most notably, Cuba), Congress has legislated what should be covered in regulations, as well as their flexibility or duration.
+56 In instances pertaining to other countries (most notably, Cuba), Congress has legislated what should be covered in regulations, as well as their flexibility or duration.
 Congress has also influenced specific regulations as they pertain to aspects of using sanctions in foreign policy, most recently by determining that food and medicine should not generally be restricted when sanctions are applied.
 That action required a restatement of several sections of regulations.